MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/config-items.md

 6. In the **System Center Service Manager** dialog, ensure you selected the correct items, and select **Yes**.

 ### Restore a configuration item

+Follow these steps to restore a configuration item:

 1. Sign in to a computer that hosts the Service Manager console by using a user account that is a member of the Administrators user role.
 2. In the Service Manager console, select **Administration**.